-The Geography Certificate of Achievement (CoA) is an exam aimed for students aged 16 who are not likely to be able to achieve a grade in the GCSE exam.
+The Geography Certificate of Achievement (CoA) is an exam aimed for students aged 16 who are not likely to be able to achieve a grade in GCSE Geography.
 The CoA is currently available in Basic Literacy, IT, Maths, History, Geography, Design & Technology, Modern Languages, Physical Education, Religious Education, Science and Building Studies.
-At present there is an oral exam in the Languages (including Basic Literacy), the Maths CoA, and the Geography CoA.
-The Geography CoA consists of a written paper, written coursework, and the oral interview.
+There is an oral exam in the Languages (including Basic Literacy), and in some (but not all) syllabuses in Mathematics and Geography.
+This paper considers the Geography 'Syllabus C' Certificate of Achievement from OCR, which consists of a written paper, written coursework, and the oral interview.
 The interview is designed to last approximately 10 minutes and is on a different set topic each year.
 The students are given a Resource Booklet to look at in their lessons in the weeks preceding the exam.
 During the exam their own teacher asks each individual student some set questions about the resources, and the student answers orally.
-Each session is recorded on audiotape.
-The Geography CoA oral represents the first re-introduction of oral exams in schools (other than language exams) in Britain for 50 years, and provides a new method for assessing students who are low-achievers.
+Each session is recorded on audio tape.
+These orals represent the first re-introduction of oral methods into public examining in UK schools (other than language exams) for 50 years, and are intended particularly for low-achieving students who used not to be assessed formally at all.